Information for Provisionally Registered Teachers

 - A sample of direct evidence demonstrating your proficiency of practice aligned to the Australian Professional Standards for Teachers;

 Your portfolio should contain evidence that validates your achievement of proficiency against the Australian Professional Standards for Teachers.
-Evidence may include (but is not limited to) planning documents, evaluations, video/audio recordings, case studies, reports and examples of a range of assessment strategies.

 - How is my portfolio assessed?